KyrieTangSheng/EasyRun/README.md

 ## Running the Frontend
 - Download Frontend folder from the Github page
 - Open it in any editor
-- Under the current directory, type terminal command npm install
+- Under the current directory, type terminal command: `npm install`
-- Then run npm start
+- Then run `npm start`

 # Open the Application
 - Go to any browser, go to http://localhost:3000/